fionazychung/Coursework_Y2_S1/Tutorial_1.md

-# Rotate a Clicked Object by 90 Degrees
+# Tutorial 1: Rotate a Clicked Object by 90 Degrees

 Open up a 3D project in Unity and set the rotation in the project so that the scene view is the same as the game view.
 Create a cube with a scale where X is 2, Y is 4 and Z is 1.
 Create a script called `RotateBlock` .